-this reason, results from RCMs are often bias-corrected.
-This can be accomplished through techniques similar to those used for downscaling; in the present study, both of the dynamically-downscaled climate series (CRCM4.2.3 aev-A2 and CRCM 4.2.3 agx-A2, Table 1) were bias-corrected using the DT method addressed earlier.
+Output from GCMs can also be dynamically downscaled with RCMs.
+RCMs produce results on a finer computational grid than GCMs, using GCM output as boundary values.
+However, RCMs tend to introduce additional biases (Wilby et al., 2000).
+For this reason, results from RCMs are often bias-corrected.
+This can be accomplished through techniques similar to those used for downscaling.
+In the present study, both of the dynamically downscaled climate series (CRCM 4.2.3 aev-A2 and CRCM 4.2.3 agx-A2, Table 1) were bias-corrected using the DT method addressed earlier.

-The HMLR-downscaled data utilized in this study were contributed by the Université du Québec Institut National de la Recherche Scientifique (INRS, D. Jeong, personal communication, 2013), while the other climate data series were produced from the third Coupled Model Inter-comparison Project database of GCM output (CMIP3, Meehl et al., 2007) and dynamically downscaled using the Canadian Regional Climate Model (CRCM4.2.3, de Elia et al., 2008; Huard, 2011) or statistically downscaled with the DT method (Huard, 2011).
-In total, seven projected climate scenarios (Table 1) were produced for the period of 2046-2065 using six GCMs and one RCM, two downscaling methods, and three emission scenarios.
-These scenarios were selected because they span the range of plausible future climatic conditions for east-central New Brunswick.
-These climate data provide the basis for predicting future GST and GWT.
-The term "Run ID" (Table 1) refers to a particular simulation performed within the RCM; in this case, the primary difference between the two RCM runs (Agx and Aev) is the GCM driver (CGCM3 and Echam5).
+This present study is part of a multi-disciplinary initiative investigating salmonid thermal refugia and their sensitivity to climate change.
+The climate scenarios utilized in this study (Table 1) were provided by collaborating climatologists.
+The HMLR-downscaled data were contributed by the Université du Québec Institut National de la Recherche Scientifique (D. Jeong, INRS, personal communication, 2011), while the other climate data series were produced from the third Coupled Model Inter-comparison Project database of GCM output (CMIP3, Meehl et al., 2007) and dynamically downscaled using the Canadian Regional Climate Model (CRCM4.2.3, de Elia et al., 2008; Huard, 2011) or statistically downscaled with the DT method (Huard, 2011).
+In total, seven projected climate scenarios (Table 1) were produced for the period of 2046-2065 using six GCMs and one